 This is a one of a kind item, please review photos carefully to determine condition.

-In the racing of today, the race organizer cars, team vehicles, and other participants of the official race caravan have disposable stickers that are affixed to the windshield.
-Slipping a bit into the way back machine, there was a time when the cars had plaques that were attached to the front of the follow cars.
+In today’s racing, the race organizer cars, team vehicles, and other participants of the official race caravan have disposable stickers that are affixed to the windshield.
+Slipping a bit into the way back machine, there was a time when the cars had plaques attached to the front of the follow cars.

 As with most things ephemeral, the majority of the plaques were promptly tossed in the trash once the race was finished.
 The ones that survived have become quite collectible.

-This is a one of a kind item, please look carefully at the photos to determine condition.
+This is a one-of-a-kind item; please look carefully at the photos to determine the condition.